Type inference with TypeScript

 const countMe = [1, 2, 3, 4, 5]; // TypeScript infers that 'countMe' is of type 'number[]'.

-const mixed = [1, 'two', true]; // TypeScript infers that 'mixed' is of type '(number | string | boolean)[]'.
+const mixed = [1, "two", true]; // TypeScript infers that 'mixed' is of type '(number | string | boolean)[]'.

 Specific cases and limits of inference